sleepyfran/knowledge/content/posts/fsharp/ce-in-fsharp.md

 let deck = DeckBuilder()
 ```

 We will start by defining a `DeckProperty` union type which will hold all the different content that a deck can accept.
-So far we only accept a title, so a simple branch of a string is all we need for now.
+So far we only accept a title, so a simple case of a string is all we need for now.
 We then define a yield that takes a unit and returns a unit, just like in the previous expression.
-The `title` custom operation simply produces a value of `Title` with the given string and then all that's left is defining a `Run` method that takes a prop and produces our domain Deck type.
+The `title` custom operation simply produces a value of `Title` with the given string and then all that's left is defining a `Run` method that takes a prop and produces our domain Deck type, since this is the method that will be run right after our expression finishes, so we can use it to transform the property into our domain record.

 Cool!
 Trying out our expression so far produces a Deck type with no slides and "Test Deck" as the title: